ethereum/ethereum-org-website/src/content/guides/how-to-swap-tokens/index.md

 lang: en
 ---

-# How to: swap tokens
+# How to: Swap tokens

 A token swap involves the exchange of two different ERC-20 tokens, for example swapping ETH for DAI.
 You can swap most of the tokens using decentralized exchanges.
 You will need to have a crypto wallet to swap tokens.
 If you do not have one already, you can follow this tutorial: How to “register” Ethereum account.